M0ngi/CTF-Writeups/2022/Hacker's Playground 2022/README.md

 We are clearly able to write out of bound of `v4` variable, this is our **BOF**.
 We also have the function `system` used in function `x` therefore we can use this instead of a **ret2libc**.

 Checking the security of the binary, we have PIE disabled so we can write our `/bin/sh` into the binary & use it to call `system`.
-Later on I used `sh` only instead of `/bin/sh`, luckly `/bin` was in the `PATH` variable.
+Later on I used `sh` only instead of `/bin/sh`, luckly `/bin` was in the **PATH** variable.

-Plan is, write `sh` to a known & writeable address alongside a `system` address to call it with `sh` string.
+Plan is, write `"sh"` to a known & writeable address alongside a `system` address to call it with `sh` string.
 We then stack pivot to that address to make our call & get a shell.
 Solver:

 ```python
 #!/usr/bin/env python3